phac-nml/gnali/docs/advanced.md

 ## Output ##

 By default, gNALI will have two output files in `output-advanced/`: a basic output file, and a detailed output file.
 When using the `-v`/`--vcf` flag, a third additional output file will be generated.
+More information on outputs can be found [here](outputs.md)

 Output files for this example can be found [here](https://github.com/phac-nml/gnali/tree/docs/examples/outputs/output-advanced).